kirtipande/Homicide_Investigation/README.txt

+### HOMICIDE INVESTIGATION REPORT

-Homicide Investigation Report using homicide data,census data and FBI crime data for 50 cities in the United States.
+##### -This project involves carrying out Descriptive Analysis and Time Series forecasting for 50 cities in the US
-EDA,ARIMA modelling,Google maps implemented using Python on Jupyter IDE.
+##### -Homicide, Census and the FBI crime data was used to carry out this analysis
+##### -The insights and analysis can be found on the presentation added in the filese